helix-editor/spellbook/README.md

 }
 ```

-Spellbook is `no_std` and carries only [`hashbrown`] as a dependency.
+Spellbook is `no_std` and only requires [`hashbrown`] as a dependency.
+(Note that [`ahash`] is included by default, see the feature flags section below.)
 This may change in the future for performance tweaks like small-string optimizations and maybe `memchr` but the hope is to keep this library as lightweight as possible.

 ### Maturity